 Inventories are stated at the lower of cost and net realizable value.
-Cost is determined on the weighted average basis.
+Cost is determined on the first in first out basis.
 The cost of inventory comprises the cost of purchase and other costs incurred in bringing the inventory to its present location and condition.